 The laptop will deliver a choice of Linux or BSD performance as an alternative to mid-ranged Chromebooks that people convert into Linux laptops.
 The PineTime smartwatch also be compatible as a companion to other smartphones, primarily the company’s soon-to-be-released $150 Linux smartphone, the PinePhone.

 Product descriptions suggest that the Pinebook Pro laptop will be more powerful than most mid-ranged Chromebooks.
-The specs for the Pinebook Pro lists the laptop as including an IPS 1080p 14-inch LCD panel, a premium magnesium alloy shell, a choice of 64 GB or 128 GB of eMMC storage, and a 10,000 mAh capacity battery.
+The specs for the Pinebook Pro list the laptop as including an IPS 1080p 14-inch LCD panel, a premium magnesium alloy shell, a choice of 64 GB or 128 GB of eMMC storage, and a 10,000 mAh capacity battery.

-The Pinebook Pro offers the modularity and hackability that only an open source project can deliver, according to the developers.
+The Pinebook Pro offers the modularity and hackability that only an open-source project can deliver, according to the developers.
 This includes the unpopulated PCIe m.2 NVMe slot, which is an optional feature requiring an optional adapter.